Velocidex/velociraptor-docs/content/vql_reference/plugin/upload_s3/_index.md

 region|The region the bucket is in|string (required) credentialskey|The AWS key credentials to use|string
 credentialssecret|The AWS secret credentials to use|string
-endpoint|The Endpoint to use|string
-serversideencryption|The server side encryption method to use|string kmsencryptionkey|The server side KMS key to use|string
+credentialstoken|The AWS session token to use (only needed for temporary credentials)|string endpoint|The Endpoint to use|string serversideencryption|The server side encryption method to use|string kmsencryptionkey|The server side KMS key to use|string